Pearl Diver: 1948: four-year-old season

 Pearl Diver stayed in training at four and produced some good performances without recapturing the best his three-year-old form.
 He began the year with a win, taking the Prix d'Harcourt over 2150m at Longchamp in April.
 In June he returned to Epsom for the Coronation Cup, but ran disappointingly and finished unplaced behind Goyama.
 He remained in England for his next start and showed better form to finish third to Sayajirao in the Hardwicke Stakes at Royal Ascot.

 In September Pearl Diver finished third to Yong Lo in the Prix du Prince d'Orange at Longchamp.
 On his final start he was unplaced behind Migoli in the Prix de l'Arc de Triomphe.

 Assessment

 In their book A Century of Champions, John Randall and Tony Morris rated Pearl Diver an “inferior” Derby winner, despite the fact that he had decisively beaten a stronger than average field at Epsom.

 Stud career

 Pearl Diver began his stud career in England at the Limestone Stud in Lincolnshire.
 In 1957 he was sold and exported to Japan.
 He made little impact as a stallion in either country.

 Pedigree

+Pearl Diver is inbred 5S x 4D to the stallion Gallinule, meaning that he appears fifth generation (via Gallorette) on the sire side of his pedigree and fourth generation on the dam side of his pedigree.